-- 13.3.1 A Board meeting may be held using any means of audio or audio-visual communication by which each Director participating can hear and be heard by each other Director participating or in any other way permitted by section 248D.
-A Board meeting held solely or partly by technology is treated as held at the place at which the greatest number of the Directors present at the meeting is located or, if an equal number of Directors is located in each of two or more places, at the place where the chair of the meeting is located. - 13.3.2 Where a Board meeting is to be held using technology in accordance with rule 13.3.1: - (a) at the commencement of the meeting the Directors present must acknowledge their presence; and - (b) a Director may not leave the meeting by disconnecting their telephone (or other audio or audio-visual equipment) without first informing the chair of the meeting.
-A Director who has acknowledged their presence at the start of the meeting is treated as present at, and to have formed part of the quorum of the meeting at all times during the meeting, unless they announced their intention to leave the meeting in accordance with this rule.
+- 13.3.1 A Board meeting may be held using any means of Meeting Technology by which each Director participating can hear and be heard by each other Director participating or in any other way permitted by the Act.
+A Board meeting held solely or partly by Meeting Technology is treated as held at the place at which the greatest number of the Directors Present at the meeting is located or, if an equal number of Directors is located in each of two or more places, at the place where the Chair of the meeting is located. - 13.3.2 Where a Board meeting is to be held using Meeting Technology in accordance with rule 13.3.1: - (a) at the commencement of the meeting the Directors Present must acknowledge their presence; and - (b) a Director may not leave the meeting by disconnecting their telephone (or other audio or audio-visual equipment) without first informing the Chair of the meeting.
+A Director who has acknowledged their presence at the start of the meeting is treated as Present at, and to have formed part of the quorum of the meeting at all times during the meeting, unless they announced their intention to leave the meeting in accordance with this rule.